samuelstasiewicz/VR-Enabled-Teleoperation/README.md

 - **Data logging and autonomous replay** of recorded trajectories for repeated tasks.

 > **Note:**
 > Half of the teleoperation framework resides in the **Unity scene and scripts**, which are maintained separately within the XR Lab.
+> I have included the two important Unity C Sharp scripts in main.
 > Access to the Unity environment can be coordinated through **Dr. Kwasa** at Kent State’s College of Aeronautics and Engineering.

 ---